dervism/SpringBootTestApp/README.md

 # Spring Boot Test App
 An sample backend application with a simple REST API.
-The application can is a quick start application used to test Vagrant + Docker + Java.
+The applicationUdpate is a quick start application used to test Vagrant + Docker + Java.

 #### Features